proxmox/proxmox-datacenter-manager/docs/sdn-integration.rst

 .. note:: Currently, the integration operates under the assumption that EVPN controllers with the same ASN are interconnected and part of the same overlay network.
-Zones and Vnets with the same ASN:VNI tag will get automatically merged in the overview trees.}}
+Zones and Vnets with the same ASN:VNI tag will get automatically merged in the overview trees.

 The EVPN integration respects the ‘Route Target Import’ field of an EVPN zone and assumes any Zones / Vnets with that Route Target are imported as well.